MSW Title IV-E Child Welfare Program Requirements and Eligibility

 Part-Time Program – Part-time students are provided the cost of tuition, books (up to $650 per semester, and mileage (plus parking allowance, $3,000 per year).
 Admittance to the part-time program is limited to current employees of CWS, DSS, or CDSS.

-- Attendance and participation at the Title IV-E Seminars, Trainings, and Symposium.
+- Attendance and participation at the Title IV-E Seminars, Training Events, and Symposium.

 - Completion of a thesis/project relating to child welfare practice.